-Energy saving measures at the new fire station will include low energy, LED lighting with motion sensors and an air source heat pump.
+Energy saving measures at the new fire station will include low energy, LED lighting with motion sensors.

 The investment forms part of a wider, short to medium term approved plan to invest in the fire service’s property estate, with around £8 million being set aside from its reserves to modernise and improve its estate.

 Bond Bryan acted as architects for the project, with JF Finnegans appointed as contractors.